campbells/atrialmtk_CS/Examples/Example-LeftAtrium/README.md

-7. With the uac environment active, cd to the src folder and run mri-la.sh to generate a mesh with regions, fibres, atrial coordinates, and initial conditions.
+7. With the uac environment active, cd to the src/3Processing folder and run mri-la.sh to generate a mesh with regions, fibres, atrial coordinates, and initial conditions.
 Each stage will produce a number of output files.
 These can be checked by running the commands from mri-la.sh step-by-step and comparing with the example outputs.
-(Note you may need to change the permissions for mri-la.sh to allow it to run as an executable e.g. in Linux).
+(Note you may need to change the permissions for mri-la.sh to allow it to run as an executable e.g. in Linux and Mac, e.g. chmod 755 mri-la.sh).
 8. When this code has finished, type: conda deactivate
 9. You can open the meshes in Paraview or meshalyzer and compare to the examples below.